 Life pulsates in football stadiums.
 It is therefore all the more important that a stadium’s power supply is secure so that fans and officials have an unforgettable experience – and that it is as sustainable and climate-friendly as possible.

-To ensure a sustainable power supply even on days with little sunshine, a battery storage unit is also linked to the system.
+To ensure a sustainable power supply even on days with little sunshine, an additional battery storage system will be connected to the plant.
+This battery storage system with a capacity of 3.7 megawatt hours will be completed by early 2026.

 Solar modules on stadium roof